leangjia/blender_docs/manual/modeling/modifiers/generate/mesh_to_volume.rst

 The *Mesh to Volume* modifier uses a mesh to create a new volume grid.
 All previously existing volume grids on the volume object are discarded.
-Therefore, this modifier is usually added to an empty volume object.
+So this modifier is usually added to an empty volume object.
 The new volume grid is called "density".

 .. tip::

    To copy and move the generated volume separately from the mesh object, use a :doc:`collection instance </scene_layout/object/properties/instancing/collection>`.

 Options
 =======